Established in 1980

 Sierra Orchards was established in 1980 and is located in Winters, CA within Solano County.
 The orchard is approximately 450 acres in size and produces mostly organic walnuts and olive oil.

-Sierra Orchards is entirely based on an organic system.
+Sierra Orchards is entirely based on an organic production system.
 Sierra Orchards utilizes many sustainable practices in production.
-Half of the fertilzer on the farm comes from cover crops, such as: vetches, clovers, and magnus peas.
+Half of the fertilizer on the farm comes from cover crops, such as: vetches, clovers, and magnus peas.
 The remainder comes from green compost.
 It is a no tillage or zero tillage operation which increases the amount of water and nutrients in the soil.
 It also uses Integrated Pest Management (IPM) which has the least possible hazard to people, and the environment.

 Sierra Orchards also incorporates conservation techniques.
 A majority of the farms irrigation is through buried drip irrigation, which not only reduces the use of water, it also minimizes the nutrient loss.
 Sediment traps & tail water ponds are used to keep the good topsoil and nutrients on the farm rather than loosing it in the runoff.